tderrett/livelesson-git/README.md

 `git add <FILE>` : add <FILE> to the staging area
-`git commit`: open a text editor to write commit message
+`git commit`: open a text editor to write commit message `git commit -m "MESSAGE"`: writes MESSAGE as a commit without a text editor `git log`: shows the log (history) of our commits
+`git log --oneline`: shows the shorter oneline commit